sammypond/trivia-game/README.md

 -A wider target for user input.
 -Remove the radio buttons before the questions load -Modal to indicate which player's turn it is.
+-Incorrect model would tell you what the right answer is.